 Day Without Art Day

-Day With(out) Art is a holiday that’s observed annually on the 1st of December and is a day on which art institutions organize programs to raise awareness about AIDS.
-It’s a day to remember those who have died from this disease and to inspire people to take positive action.
+Day With(out) Art is a holiday observed annually on December 1st, during which art institutions organize programs to raise awareness about AIDS.
+It is a day to remember those who have died from this disease and to inspire people to take positive action.

-This holiday was first created by Visual Aids in 1989 as a local event but has since become an event that’s observed all over the world.
-It’s a day for people to learn more about the impacts of HIV and AIDs, and to remember all of those lost.
+This holiday was first created by Visual AIDS in 1989 as a local event but has since become an event observed worldwide.
+It is a day for people to learn more about the impacts of HIV and AIDS and to remember all those lost.

-Day With(out) Art was officially launched on December 1, 1989, by Visual AIDS as a national day of mourning and action.
-It was created in response to the AIDS crisis and was originally conceived as a local holiday.
-However, over the past 3+ decades, this holiday has become a global event observed by people everywhere.
+Day With(out) Art was officially launched on December 1, 1989, by Visual AIDS as a national day of mourning and action in response to the AIDS crisis.
+Originally conceived as a local holiday, it has, over the past three-plus decades, become a global event observed by people everywhere.

 Facts About HIV & AIDS

-Below are a collection of facts about HIV and AIDS that everyone should know.
+Below is a collection of facts about HIV and AIDS that everyone should know.

-• At the end of 2020, there were an estimated 37.7 million people living with HIV in the world.
+• At the end of 2020, an estimated 37.7 million people were living with HIV worldwide.

-• HIV attacks and destroys CD4 T-cells.
-This weakens the human immune system.
+• HIV attacks and destroys CD4 T-cells, weakening the human immune system.

 • The length of time between HIV infection and developing AIDS can vary from person to person but is usually within 10-15 years.